imagicbell/ublockly/README.md

 ## How to add customerized blocks

 1. Add json definition for the block.
 Please follow the format of the built-in blocks under `ublockly/Source/JsonBlocks/`.
+[This doc](https://hackmd.io/@beBvDP44ShyK5VorFbhGcw/H1Qbb1HBu#Create-a-new-block) provides a detailed explaination and instruction on the JSON definition.

    1. If you want to add a block in the existing category, just add the json definition in the existing json files.